-Wetaskiwin Fire Services protects the community by providing emergency response services to citizens within the City limits and approximately 3,000 people in Wetaskiwin County’s Zone Two fire protection area.
+Wetaskiwin Fire Services protects the community by providing emergency response services to residents within the City limits and approximately 3,000 people in County of Wetaskiwin’s Zone Two fire protection area.

-The 36-member department is currently composed of a full time Fire Chief and Deputy Fire Chief, and a half-time Administrative support staff.
-All other members are paid-on-call including:
+The fire department is currently composed of a full-time Fire Chief and Deputy Fire Chief, three full-time firefighters, and paid-on-call firefighters.

-Firefighters responded to over 562 calls in 2019.
+Firefighters responded to 690 calls in 2021.
 The types of calls the department attends include:

 - Structure fires

 - Motor vehicle collisions

 - Vehicle fires

 - Alarms ringing